malwaredetectioninthewild/explore_data/README.md

-This repository provides documentation for the datasets and metadata release for the Malware Detection in the Wild Leaderboard.
+This repository provides documentation for the datasets and metadata release for the Malware Detection in the Wild Leaderboard (https://malwaredetectioninthewild.github.io/)

 We provide two notebooks to explore the dataset:

-* **ReadMetadata.ipynb**: We explore the metadata stored **hash_metadata.pkl**, demonstrates how to obtain ground truth labels, family labels and publisher labels (along with the labeling timestamps) from our metadata.
+* **ReadMetadata.ipynb**: We explore the metadata stored **hash_metadata.pkl**, and demonstrate how to obtain ground truth labels, family labels, and publisher labels (along with the labeling timestamps) from our metadata.

 * **StandardizedDataFormat.ipynb**: We explain the standardized trace format that is used for our sandbox and endpoint datasets.
 Participants will be expected to provide detectors that can read traces in this format to make predictions.

 To request access to our data please contact: *contact information will be released when the leaderboard is officially launched*.